Interacting with a Network Device

 class CiscoAutomationFramework.FirmwareBase.CiscoFirmware(transport)

-add_local_user(username, password, password_code=0, *args, **kwargs)
+abstract add_local_user(username, password, password_code=0, *args, **kwargs)

 Method here should be generating a string that the network device accepts in the following format ‘username USERNAME <args> <kwarg key> <kwarg value> password PASSWORD_CODE PASSWORD’